Early AI Regulation

 DeregulationState vs. Federal War

 Colorado SB 24-205 signed.
-New York expanded AI auditing.
+New York expanded AI auditing (RAISE Act).
 Trump created DOJ AI Litigation Task Force to challenge state laws.
 Constitutional showdown looms.

 OngoingWhy This Matters